Apple shows off watchOS 5 with Walkie-Talkie, better workouts, and deep notifications

 During the 2018 Worldwide Developers Conference keynote today, Apple revealed watchOS 5, the latest version of its Apple Watch operating system.
-It touted the Apple Watch as No. 1 in customer satisfaction, noting that its sales grew 60 percent in 2017 and that the device has saved lives.
+It began the discussion by touting the Apple Watch as the leading smart watch in customer satisfaction, noting that its sales grew 60 percent in 2017, and that the device has actually saved lives.
+The company previously noted that the Apple Watch was the best-selling watch in the world.

 watchOS 5 is expected to help Apple compete even more aggressively with Fitbit health trackers, which have remained competitive with the Apple Watch thanks to their lower price points.
-There are now Competitions that let you challenge friends to up to seven-day rivalries within the Activity app.
+The new OS includes Competitions within the Activity app that let you challenge friends with up to seven-day rivalries.
+A new badge is earned for winning a Competition.

-A new Workout type for Yoga has been added, as well as Hiking with elevation tracking.
+Workouts has added new workout types for Yoga and Hiking, the latter with elevation tracking.
 Rolling Mile Pace is being added for outdoor runs, plus a custom pace alert and Cadence.
-Automatic workout tracking is being added, enabling you to receive retroactive credit for tracked activity you forgot to start officially tracking — plus end alerts to let you automatically stop tracking.
+Automatic workout tracking is being added, enabling you to receive retroactive credit for tracked activity you forgot to manually tag as a workout. watchOS 5 will also include automatic end alerts to let you stop tracking when no activity is detected.

 Walkie-Talkie is being added to let you send quick voice memos from person to person.
 It works over Wi-Fi or cellular connections, and you can send quick real-time audio from watch to watch.